scaleway/terraform-provider-scaleway/docs/data-sources/secret_version.md

 # scaleway_secret_version

-The `scaleway_secret_version` data source is used to get information about a specific version of a secret stored in Scaleway's Secret Manager.
+The `scaleway_secret_version` data source is used to get information about a specific secret version stored in Scaleway Secret Manager.

 Refer to the Secret Manager [product documentation](https://www.scaleway.com/en/docs/identity-and-access-management/secret-manager/) and [API documentation](https://www.scaleway.com/en/developers/api/secret-manager/) for more information.